1: Get your paperwork straight.

 7: Make sure to be very clear about your product.

 Origin, material and destination are important pieces of information when it comes to clearing customs.
 When deciding on the proper service provider(s), make sure they understand everything about your product, any tests that have been conducted to appease other government entities (FDA, CPSC, EPA, etc) and all documentation that will be required.
-If you have been vague, you are likely to encounter unexpected fees from your broker/freight forwarder.
+If you have been vague about importing products that require specific knowledge, you are likely to encounter unexpected fees from your broker/freight forwarder.

 8: Obtain a “Customs ruling”